Specialist Resource Bases (SRBs)

 Through attending a Deaf base, Deaf children and young people have access to a Deaf peer group.

-Virtual School Sensory Support and Virtual Secondary Resource Base
+Virtual School for Sensory Support and Virtual Secondary Resource Base

 They also provide opportunities to meet other Deaf children both physically and virtually.